openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 Now we can see that the `prime-generator` is deployed and it will never be scaled outside of 2-5 pods available by checking: `oc get pods -n serverless-tutorial`{{execute}}

 We now guarentee that we will have two instances available at all times to provide us with no initial lag at the cost of consuming additional resources.
+Let's test the service won't scale past 5.

+To load the service we will use [hey](https://github.com/rakyll/hey).
+We will send 2550 total requests `-n 2550`, of which 850 will be preformed concurrently each time `-c 850`.
+Immediatly after we will get the deployments in our project to be able to see the number of pods running.

+`hey -n 2550 -c 850 -t 60 "http://prime-generator-serverless-tutorial-ks.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial`{{execute}}

+> **Note:** *This might take a few moments!*

+Here we should have noticed that `5/5` pods should be marked as `READY`, confirming our max scale.

 ## AutoScaling
 As mentioned before, Serverless by default is will scale up when there are 100 concurrent requests coming in at one time.
 This scaling factor might work well for some applications, but not all -- fortunately this is a tuneable factor!
 In our case you might notice that a given app isn't using it's resources too effectively as each request is CPU-bound.